-With Father’s Day coming up, Men’s Health Week shines a light on health issues specific to men and boys.
-Until recently, this has focused primarily on physical health and awareness of diseases like prostate and testicular cancer.
-However, as we prepare to celebrate the dad in our lives this Father’s Day, it’s important that we also recognize the importance of their mental health.
+When it comes to men’s health, the focus in recent years has been primarily on physical health and awareness of diseases like prostate and testicular cancer.
+However, it’s important we also recognize the importance of men’s mental health.

 According to the Canadian Mental Health Association, over 3.4 million Canadian men and boys experience mental health issues every year.
 These staggering numbers tell us that it is crucial to give mental health the same priority as physical health within the conversation of men’s well-being.